The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Dainese Manis D1 G Back Protector Insert

-CE-2 rated back armour with lots of bells and whistles, for a very competitive price – with a five-star user review average.
+CE-2 rated back armour with lots of bells and whistles for a competitive price – with a five-star user review average.

 Pros